 Family homelessness can have a long lasting and devastating impact.
 According to Family Promise®, more than 3 million children experience homelessness a year.
 These children are eight to nine times more likely to repeat a grade, three times more likely to be placed in special education programs, and seven times more likely to attempt suicide.
 42 percent of those children will drop out of school at some point and 47 percent suffer from anxiety, depression, or withdrawal.

 Three years ago, Clayton and Family Promise established A Future Begins at Home to help prevent families with children from experiencing homelessness.
 Through innovative grants to Family Promise Affiliates and home donations, A Future Begins at Home enables families facing housing insecurity to remain in their homes or secure stable housing.

-Since its inception, A Future Begins at Home has supported approximately 3,200 families at risk of experiencing homelessness, including 7,100 children, through case management, rental assistance, landlord mediation, transportation and childcare support, and other important resources.
-The program has catalyzed more than $2.3 million in funding from additional partners, increasing both its reach and impact.
+Through A Future Begins at Home, Clayton has supported more than 4,500 families at risk of experiencing homelessness, including more than 9,100 children, through case management, rental assistance, landlord mediation, transportation and childcare support, and other important resources.
+The program has catalyzed more than $5.4 million in partner funding, generating additional reach and impact.
 More than 75 percent of families who receive assistance through A Future Begins at Home continue to have stable housing long-term.

 Family Promise of Greater Beloit, WI was one of 35 Affiliates to receive a $10,000 - $15,000 grant from A Future Begins at Home in 2021.
 The Affiliate supported many families with the funding, including one family who needed partial rent payment after the mother lost her job and used her savings and unemployment to support her family.
 Because of A Future Begins at Home, this family was able to remain in their home during an uncertain time.
 The mother has since secured a new job and has resumed paying rent on her own.